Abundant Life Christian School Shooting: 3 dead including suspect, 2 students in life-threatening condition

 Of the two victims found dead, one was a teacher and another was a teenage student, Chief Barnes said.
 Their identities are being withheld at this stage of the investigation, but Madison Police confirmed the suspect’s parents are cooperating with the investigation.

 The suspect, who was found dead at the school, was a teenage Abundant Life student.
+WTMJ’s news team has heard from multiple sources that the shooter was female.
 Investigators are not revealing any more information regarding their identity, but authorities say they used a handgun.
 The specific type has not been made public yet and authorities do not yet know the suspect’s motives.

 As for the school facility itself, police say the building is clear and there is no further danger to the Madison school community.
 They thoroughly swept the campus, including with bomb-sniffing K9s out of an abundance of caution, and confirmed that the scene is safe from this point forward.